rfo909/CFT/doc/Doc.md

 - move (source or target)

-## Working with text lines from stdin
+## Working with pasted text lines from stdin

 If you've got some text in the copy-paste buffer that you want to work with, the